The Honourable: Government ministers

 In Australia, all ministers in Commonwealth and state governments and the government of the Northern Territory are entitled to be styled the Honourable.
 The Australian Capital Territory does not have an executive council and so its ministers are not entitled to the style.
 In Victoria, the style is granted for life, so it is customary for former ministers to retain the style after leaving office.
-In New South Wales, Queensland, South Australia and Tasmania the premiers can advise the King of Australia to grant former ministers the style for life.
-In the Northern Territory, the chief minister can request the administrator to make a recommendation to the governor-general who in turn makes a recommendation to the King.
+With respect to New South Wales, Queensland, South Australia and Tasmania the King-in-Council may grant former ministers the style for life.
+The same principle applies in the Northern Territory via the chief minister, to the administrator, to the governor-general, then to the King.
 A minimum five years' service as a member of the executive council and/or as a presiding officer is a prerequisite.
 In Western Australia, conditional on royal assent, the style may become permanent after three years' service in the ministry.
 All such awards are published in the Commonwealth Government Gazette.
 The presiding officers of the parliaments of the Commonwealth, the states and the Northern Territory are also styled the Honourable, but normally only during their tenure of office.
 Special permission is sometimes given for a former presiding officer to retain the style after leaving office, as is the case in the Northern Territory.